cmaronga/Introduction-course-to-R_Basics-and-Advanced/README.md

 If you are interested to join, kindly contact me via skype at skype Id `christopher.sianyo`.
 Classes will be done via skype and/or google video conferencing whichever will be convinient for us.

 I aim to teach in a structured way(start from basics/base R) to more advanced skills available today for doing different stuff in R such as `R-markdown` for reproducible research/ conference presentations and interactive dashboards using `Shiny`

+# Timelines and schedule
+The course will start on `05-Feb-20118` and will through for approximately 6 weeks.
+Target is to have 2 classes every week, every Tuesday(review previous given home assignment) and every Friday(going through new materials)